Our Story

 – Pia in Texas

 A lot has changed since my surgery in 1994.
 Ostomy products have improved, there are significantly more medical suppliers, and the internet has increased access to resources.
-But some things remain the same.
-We’re still in this silent crisis, and that’s why I’m calling for massive change.
-Ostomates need affordable options and deserve access to expert ostomy care, no matter the circumstance.
+Yet some things remain the same.
+We’re still in this silent crisis, so I’m calling for massive change.
+Ostomates need affordable supplies and deserve ongoing expert ostomy care—no matter their financial situation.

-Sincere appreciation goes out to you, for simply taking the time to read our story and considering a contribution to further our mission.
+I want to express my sincere appreciation for taking the time to read our story and consider making a gift to further our mission.

 With gratitude,